Sofronie Vulpescu

 Sofronie Vulpescu ([soˈfroni.e vulˈpesku]; born Ștefan Vulpescu [ʃteˈfan]; February 9, 1856 – September 6, 1923) was a Romanian cleric who became a bishop within the Romanian Orthodox Church.

 Born in Lupșanu, Călărași County, he studied at the Nifon seminary in Bucharest from 1873 to 1877 before being ordained a priest in 1879 and assigned to his native village, serving there until 1890.
 After being left a widower, he took the advanced course of the central seminary (1890–1894) and studied at the theology faculty of the University of Bucharest (1894–1898).
 Meanwhile, he was a singer at Saint Spyridon the New Church (1890–1893) and a priest at the Romanian Metropolitan Cathedral (1893–1900).
 He became a monk in 1893, taking the name Sofronie.
 In May 1900, he was named vicar of the Râmnic Diocese in the Oltenia region; the same month, he was consecrated bishop, and used the title Craioveanul.
 Following the death of Ghenadie Georgescu in late 1912, he led the diocese on an interim basis.
 In May 1913, he was elected Georgescu's successor as Bishop of Râmnic, and was enthroned the next month.

 In May 1917, during World War I, the German military authorities then occupying southern Romania placed him under house arrest at Cheia Monastery, followed by Ialomicioara and Căldărușani monasteries.
 In June 1918, following the Treaty of Bucharest, he presented his resignation to the Romanian authorities, who had retreated to Iași.
-When Oltenia had come under German occupation, Sofronie had neither gone to Iași nor stayed at his see, instead hoping to keep his position under the occupiers once the situation had settled down.
-His stance was rebuked both by the Germans, who arrested him and sent him away, and by Metropolitan Conon Arămescu-Donici, who in September 1917 wrote that starting the previous autumn, Sofronie was absent for several months without his permission and without a regular leave of absence before being detained.
+When Oltenia had come under German occupation, Sofronie had neither gone to Iași nor stayed at his site, instead hoping to keep his position under the occupiers once the situation had settled down.
+His stance was rebuked both by the Germans, who arrested him and sent him away, and by Metropolitan Conon Arămescu-Donici, who in September 1917 wrote that starting the previous autumn, Sofronie was absent for several months without his permission and a regular leave of absence before being detained.
 In disgrace with the temporary authorities and accused by the metropolitan as well as the political leadership, resignation was his only viable option.
 He spent the rest of his life in Bucharest, and was buried at Cernica Monastery.
 During the Romanian authorities' flight to Iași, he was the victim of two notorious robbers who escaped from prison during the confusion, "Tata Moșu" and "Calapod".
-The pair stole his mitre, crosses, jewelry and some 15,000 lei, which they then divided.
+The pair stole his mitre, crosses, jewellery and some 15,000 lei, which they then divided.
 Part of the money was buried along with the mitre, after this was stripped of its precious stones.